-After that linear interpolation of the CLC trend was carried out using the data from CLC database changes 1980-1990, 1990-2006 and 2006-2012.
-For the years after 2012.
-For the years after 2006 extrapolation of the CLC trend 2006-2012 was applied.
+After that linear interpolation of the CLC trend was carried out using the data from CLC database changes 1980-1990, 1990-2000.
+200-2006 and 2006-2012.
+For the years after 2012extrapolation of the CLC trend 2006-2012 was applied.

 Based on the CLC data on LUC areas and the information from Croatian Forests Ltd, on deforestation areas it was concluded that LUCs in settlements come from the Forest Land, Grassland and Cropland category.
-According to the specially designed CLC 1990-2006 database change and CLC 2006-2012 half of the settlements area increase on the basis of agricultural land comes from cropland and 70% from grassland subcategories.
+According to the specially designed CLC 1990-2006 database change and CLC 2006-2012 30% of the settlements area increase on the basis of agricultural land comes from cropland and 70% from grassland subcategories.
 The area coming from cropland was divided into annual cropland and perennial cropland according to the share of these land uses in total cropland (0.9 vs. 0.1).